vrchatdocs/vrchatdocs/docs/README.md

 You can also find some useful resources in [`resources.md`](resources.md).

+## Work In Progress

+There's a lot of pages missing, so it would be tremendous help to have whatever is already topic marked in the sidebar to be copied over from the official documentation if it exists.

 ## Offline Version

 You can download an offline copy that you can run on your computer for reference, or for editing and then for submission to be